JasperBroeck/Jasper-s-3D-printing/content/portfolio.md

 ---
-title: Portfolio
+title:
 toc: false
 ---

-# This is a heading
+# Portfolio
-and this is a paragraph
+Here is a small preview of previous prints.
+This list will be extended as I get to print more client work.